xlladdins/xll/docs/Excel4MacrosH-P.md

 | 3                | MS DOS (PC-8)                 |
 | Omitted          | Current operating environment |

-Start\_row    is a number greater than or equal to one, specifying the row in the text file where you want to start importing into Microsoft Excel.
+Start\_row&nbsp;&nbsp;&nbsp;&nbsp;is a number greater than or equal to one, specifying the row in the text file where you want to start importing into Microsoft Excel.
 This number should be less than the number of lines in the text file.

-File\_type    specifies the type of delimited text file to import:
+File\_type&nbsp;&nbsp;&nbsp;&nbsp;specifies the type of delimited text file to import:

 |                |                  |
 | -------------- | ---------------- |